aarzoo3/agentic_ai/README.md

 # agentic_ai
-Agentic AI is a repository for creating multimodal agents and multi-agent workflows using the Phidata framework.
+Agentic AI is a repository for creating multimodal agents and multi-agent workflows using the Phidata, CrewAI, Langchain framework.
 These agents are designed to handle various tasks by leveraging predefined tools, advanced models, and efficient workflows.

 # 🧠 Retrieval-Augmented Generation (RAG) Projects